-- (1) The land over which the application route passes is shown on the OS map as having open access and passing in an unrestricted manner from Clee Stanton to other open access roads to the east. - (2) The application route is shown to exist as a significant track, with double edged solid lines, along its total length showing that it was a confirmed at the time to be a highway. - e.
+- (1) The land over which the application route passes is shown on the OS map as having open access and passing in an unrestricted manner from its start to end point and continuous with highways which today are adopted. - (2) The application route is shown to exist as a significant track, with double edged solid lines, along its total length showing that it was a confirmed at the time to be a highway.

+e.
 Assessment.
-The showing of the route on the map as a road is evidence of reputation and appearance at the time the documents were compiled.
+The showing of the route on the map as a track or road is evidence of reputation and appearance at the time the documents were compiled.